 Post doctoral fellows will receive training in administering, scoring, interpreting and report writing of a variety of psychological measures (Personality Assessment Inventory, Symptom Checklist-90R, Health Dynamic Inventory, etc.).
 Psychological Examination is an objective means of helping us understand how we can be more effective in the patient's treatment.
 Specific problems can be identified, a plan specifically designed for the patient can be determined, and finally we can monitor the effectiveness of our treatment in terms of outcome.
 This approach provides an opportunity for treatment considerations involving important elements in case management and treatment planning.
-Three areas are focused upon: 1) behaviors that may serve as potential treatment complications, 2) aspects of the patient's clinical picture that may complicate treatment efforts, 3) motivation for treatment.
+Three areas are focused upon: 1) behaviors that may serve as potential treatment efforts, 3) motivation for treatment.